ananya-agarwal/Automated-Cyberbullying-Detection-System/README.md

 ## Challanges and Future Scope
 <ul>
 <li> Further increasing accuracy of the model as it requires to take care of the context in which words are used to be able to properly classify it.</li>
-<li> Converting the code so that it can be used in case of videos, images and audio.</li>
+<li> Converting the code so that it can be used in case of videos, images and audio as well.</li>
 </ul>

 ## UML Diagrams